rsimpsonn/spring2022/README.md

 ## TODO / BUGS
 * [BUG] Top links are unbolded on Resources, Calendar, and Staff pages
 * Update staff photos
+* Make all assignments tables on Assignments tables show on the same row in fullscreen desktop